Impact Digital Marketing Institute — Header

 Google Ads (paid search) and data analytics using GA4 are consistently the hardest areas for beginners.
 Google Ads requires understanding campaign structure, bidding strategies, Quality Score, and conversion tracking — all of which take weeks of real campaign management to grasp.
 GA4 has a steep learning curve compared to older versions of Google Analytics.
 Technical SEO, including Core Web Vitals and site architecture, is the third most challenging area and requires structured training to master.

 Yes — digital marketing is one of the rare fields where a strong portfolio and demonstrated skills consistently outweigh work experience in hiring decisions.
 Fresh graduates who complete structured training and build portfolio projects — a blog with real rankings, a Google Ads campaign with measurable ROAS, a social media account with grown engagement — regularly land entry-level roles.
-Our 95%+ placement rate at Impact Digital Marketing Institute reflects this reality across our 2,000+ trained students in Hyderabad.
+Our 95%+ placement rate at Impact Digital Marketing Institute reflects this reality across our 2,000+ trained students.

 Conclusion: Is Digital Marketing Really Easy to Learn?